A Snapshot of Thyroid Cancer

 Trends in NCI Funding for Thyroid Cancer Research

-The National Cancer Institute's (NCI) investment1 in thyroid cancer research increased from $14.6 million in fiscal year (FY) 2008 to $16.5 million in FY 2012.
-In addition to this funding, NCI supported $3.4 million in thyroid cancer research in FY 2009 and FY 2010 using funding from the American Recovery and Reinvestment Act (ARRA).
+NCI’s investment1 in thyroid cancer research was $19.6 million in fiscal year (FY) 2013.
+In addition to the funding described in the graph, NCI supported $3.4 million in thyroid cancer research in FYs 2009 and 2010 using funding from the American Recovery and Reinvestment Act.

 Additional Resources for Thyroid Cancer